awsdocs/aws-step-functions-developer-guide/doc_source/getting-started.md

    The **New execution** window is displayed\.

-1. \(Optional\) To help identify your execution, you can specify an ID for it in the **Enter your execution id here** box\.
+1. \(Optional\) To help identify your execution, you can specify an ID for it in the **Enter an execution name** box\.
 If you don't enter an ID, Step Functions generates a unique ID automatically\.
 **Note**
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
 These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.